jordan-breton/it-journey-sources/docs/blog/posts/vps-web-hosting-series-part-2-configuration.md

 !!! warning "Before continuing, you ^^MUST^^ run the `exit` command and reconnect through SSH for this change to take effects."

-For git to automatically setup right permissions/ownership to all files when we pull/checkout, let's create a script in `/home/ubuntu/tools`:
+For git to automatically set up right permissions/ownership to all files when we pull/checkout, let's create a script in `/home/ubuntu/tools`:

 ```bash
 cd ~